sharktacos/BrushedShading/index.md

 ## Installation

 Brushed Shading is packaged as a Blender Extension.
 So installing and maintaining is a breeze.
-As explained in the <a href="https://docs.blender.org/manual/en/latest/editors/preferences/extensions.html" target="_blank">Get Extensions</a> page of the Blender, to install from disk, use the drop-down menu in the top right of the Preferences, or drag-and-drop the extension .zip package into Blender.
+As explained in the <a href="https://docs.blender.org/manual/en/latest/editors/preferences/extensions.html" target="_blank">Get Extensions</a> page of the Blender docs, to install from disk you can either use the drop-down menu in the top right of the Preferences, or drag-and-drop the extension .zip package into Blender.
 This will install the add-ons as well as the Material Asset Library.

 ## Resources